 Every US state allows minors to get married either by setting an age floor below 18 or through parental consent and judicial approval.

-"We recognize that children cannot consent to sex, so marriage laws are inconsistent with our sexual abuse statutes," says Sandy Skelany of the Center for Women's and Gender Studies at Florida International University.
+"We recognize that children cannot consent to sex, so marriage laws are inconsistent with our sexual abuse statutes," says Sandy Skelaney of the Center for Women's and Gender Studies at Florida International University.

 In 2018, still a problem